ionic-team/ionic-docs/src/docs-content/intro/intro.md

 ## Ionic Framework v4+

 Ionic Framework v4 is a major advance in the underlying technology and capabilities of the project, with a focus on performance, compatibility, and overall extensibility.
-Although v4 still integrates deeply with Angular, it’s now also framework-agnostic, meaning it can work with any other JS framework (Vue, React, Preact, etc), no framework at all, or with the help of Stencil.
+Although v4 still integrates deeply with Angular, it’s now also framework-agnostic, meaning it can work with any other JS framework (Vue, React, Preact, etc), no framework at all with the help of Stencil.

-[Write more about what v4 is all about]
+[Write more about what v4 is all about: Performance/startup times, size, web standards, etc.]

 ## Ecosystem